zitadel/zitadel/docs/docs/apis/actions/login-flow.md

 #### Parameters of Pre access token creation

+- `ctx`
-- `ctx`: The first parameter contains the following fields:
+  The first parameter contains the following fields:
   - `v1`
     - `user`
       - `getMetadata()` [`metadataResult`](./objects#metadata-result)
+- `api`
-- `api`: The second parameter contains the following fields:
+  The second parameter contains the following fields:
   - `v1`
     - `claims`
+      - `setClaim(string, Object)`
-      - `setClaim(string, Object)`: sets the value if the key is not already present
+        Sets the value if the key is not already present
+      - `appendLogIntoClaims(string)`
-      - `appendLogIntoClaims(string)`: Appends the entry into the claim `urn:zitadel:action:{action.name}:log` the value of the claim is an Array of `string`
+        Appends the entry into the claim `urn:zitadel:action:{action.name}:log` the value of the claim is an Array of `string`
     - `user`
+      - `setMetadata(string, Object)`
-      - `setMetadata(string, Object)`: key of the metadata and an object as value
+        Key of the metadata and an object as value